Browse by Medical Category

 The Boston Neurological Emergencies Treatment Trials (Boston NETT) Group is a team of local hospitals participating in a national, federally-funded research effort to develop new treatments for patients with acute diseases and injuries to the brain, spinal cord, and peripheral nervous system.
-Current and future NETT research studies aim to improve care for patients with stroke, traumatic brain injury, and spinal cord injury.
-Rapid diagnosis and early treatment are critical for improving outcomes in patients with neurologic emergencies, and the NETT will therefore conduct these studies on the front lines of emergency medicine, in cooperation with colleagues in neurology, neurosurgery, critical care, pre-hospital care, and trauma.
+Current NETT research studies aim to improve care for patients with stroke and seizures.
+Rapid diagnosis and early treatment are critical for improving outcomes in patients with neurologic emergencies, and the NETT will therefore conduct these studies on the front lines of emergency medicine, in cooperation with colleagues in neurology and neurocritical care.

 This is an exciting opportunity to improve patient care in the emergency setting.
 We appreciate your interest, participation, and feedback.
 Welcome to the Boston NETT Group!

 Visit the NETT National website

 These clinical trials are currently enrolling patients at NETT sites nation-wide.